scass91/CV/README.md

 ## Simon Cass

 A resourceful and results-driven individual with one years' experience of software development within a large and fast moving team, focused on iOS development.
 Prior to this I gained five years' experience working in numerical analytical roles.
-I am seeking further opportuinities to enhance my own learnings and to add value to engineering teams.
+I am seeking further opportunities to enhance my own learnings and to add value to engineering teams.

 ## Technical Experience

 #### Babylon Health

-At Babylon Health I am tasked with ownership of one of our whitelabel apps.
+At Babylon Health I am tasked with ownership of one of our white label apps.
 This means working within a small squad to meet the requirements of one of our external partners.
 I am solely responsible for releasing this app to the App Store, applying necessary fixes and implementing new features and functionality, in collaboration with UX designers and product owners.
 My time at Babylon has exposed me to agile development practices, testing (unit/automation/snapshot), and cross-functional, cross-platform working practices.

 At Babylon Health I use Swift, with a focus on functional programming via [Reactive Swift](https://github.com/ReactiveCocoa/ReactiveSwift).
 The app is built using an MVVM architecture pattern to develop each screen.